2019/20

 4R

-Oxford United's fourth-round replay versus Newcastle United was chosen to be televised live on BBC1.
-In addition, the club secured sleeve sponsorship from Crep Protect, a provider of shoe care cleaning products.
+Oxford United's fourth-round replay against Newcastle United was selected for live broadcast on BBC1.
+The club successfully secured sleeve sponsorship from Crep Protect, a company specialising in shoe care cleaning products.

 Heads Up Shirts